How To Wear A Neck Gaiter

 The headband style is fantastic for keeping hair in place or soaking up sweat.
 For a more polished look, you can fold your neck gaiter first by reaching inside the tube and bringing one edge down to meet the other, wrong sides together.
 For a more casual effect, just scrunch it up.
 Once you’ve got your desired width, just pull the neck gaiter on like a crown.

 Whether you have short or long hair, this style is perfect for keeping it out of your face.
-It’s also a great antidote to bad hair days or unfortunate quarantine cuts.
+It’s also a great antidote to bad hair days.
 Start by putting your neck gaiter on like a scarf, as described above.
 Then just pull the tube up until it covers your hair.
 This style can also be folded or scrunched to different widths depending on your hair and preference.

 A neck gaiter isn’t just a fun accessory.
 In a pinch, it could even save your life!
 Popular Science suggests some innovative uses for a neck gaiter if you’re ever caught in the wilderness without the right supplies.
 Here are a few of our favorites — but we hope you never have to use them!